sonrabakarim/barlkk/_posts/2017-04-10-monitor-pwa-website-performance.md

 ### Digital Narcissism At Its Finest

 It's true.
 Sometimes we just can't get enough vanity metrics.
-With SpeedTracker installed it's quite likely you're going to need a new <a target="_blank" rel="noopener nofollow noreferrer" href="https://thecoffeelicious.com/this-is-the-antidote-for-digital-narcissism-998b424a1ba1">Antidote for Digital Narcissism</a>.
+With SpeedTracker installed it's quite likely you're going to need a new <a rel="nofollow noreferrer" href="https://thecoffeelicious.com/this-is-the-antidote-for-digital-narcissism-998b424a1ba1">Antidote for Digital Narcissism</a>.
 But who could blame you?
 I know I won't.

 [![Hack Cabin Rendering Metrics display chart](/images/speedtracker-hackcabin.png "Click to view metrics")](http://speed.habd.as/)